 The MCA's second round market review decision concurs with the Recommendation in that it defines three separate markets for call termination that are as wide as each local MNO.
-The current review considers whether such a conclusion remains appropriate.
+The following analysis determines whether such a conclusion remains appropriate in the circumstances.